 I tried to regain a sense of composure by saying that I don’t recall that in the book, to which another friend said that the scene was only in the movie.
 We then talked about the book as he was the one that recommended American Psycho to me, and I felt a calm wash over as we talked.
 But still, I was taken a back, and had a tough time recalling anything from the book, or keeping a gaze while we talked.

 The next day, after all my classes and any homework I had, I did some mobility work.
 I tried to meditate a little to calm my mind, and I tuned into some relaxing, calming music as well.
-After a walk through my neighborhood last night, once I did all those things, it hit me that I was still suffering from my insecurities, and I essentially “relapsed” into my old ways.
+After a walk through my neighborhood that night, it hit me that I was still suffering from my insecurities, and I essentially “relapsed” into my old ways.
 Well, not completely, but nearly.

-The reflection of that moment, but also of the insecurities of my past that have haunted me are clearer to me now, especially after that moment, after that time to process.
-In the past, I think I would of reacted with a brash attitude, and push that aside – or worse, think it an insult to me and my character (I very nearly did).
+The reflection of that moment, but also the insecurities of my past that have haunted me, are clearer to me now, especially after that moment when I had time to process it.
+In the past, I think I would of reacted with a brash attitude and push that aside, or worse, think it an insult to me and my character (I very nearly did).

 I think these times with political division, the COVID-19 pandemic, and following lockdown; and the feelings many people have in our province have led to quick assumptions and perhaps a sensitivity of the soul.
 Maybe it stems from that anxiety of staying in for the most part, but I am no doctor or psychoanalyst (though an interest of mine).
 It is so very easy to cling to those simple solutions in our mind, but like boxing and throwing punches in the ring, there is a good chance the person you are interacting with or that you think is attacking you is most likely feeling the same way as you.
 And if not, well, that might call for some self-reflection.